 - It is better for you to avoid caffeine beverages at night as it can cause acidity and other problems.

-Learn about your company’s maternity policies.
-According to experts, you can work up to six months of your pregnancy.
-Most work places allow you leave in your third trimester.
+Learn about your company’s maternity workplace policies and your legal rights.
+According to experts, you can work up to six months of your pregnancy but it is decided on an individual basis.
+Consult your doctor for the same.

 Tips For A Healthy Pregnancy:

-- Resting during day is important for you, as you work in night shifts.
+- Resting during the day is important for you, as you work in night shifts.

 - Exposure to sunlight is also very important.
 So it is advisable for you to go out in fresh air for at least an hour.

 - Pregnant women working night shifts should maintain a regular sleep schedule to avoid disrupted melatonin levels that may impact their circadian rhythm and cause sleep deprivation, potentially affecting fetal development.

 - Consume lots of milk, cereals and pulses during the day and eat healthy.